dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

 ### Additional steps for Typha deployments

-If your {{site.prodname}} installation uses the Kubernetes API datastore and has greater than 50 nodes, it is likely that you have installed Typha.
+If your {{site.tseeprodname}} installation uses the Kubernetes API datastore and has greater than 50 nodes, it is likely that you have installed Typha.
 This section shows how to use an additional network policy to secure the Typha Prometheus endpoints.